linuxdeepin/deepin-manual/manual-assets/professional/deepin-phone-assistant/en_US/index.md

         - Select **Exit** to close the main window, and exit Phone Assistant.
         - Select **Minimize to system tray** to close the main window, and hide the Phone Assistant to system tray.
         - Select **Ask me always** to prompt system notification, and confirm whether to exit Phone Assistant when the main window is closed.
-    - In the option **Desktop Shortcut**, click the **Show icon on desktop** icon, and add a shortcut for Phone Assistant to your desktop.
+    - In the option **Desktop Shortcut**, click the **Show icon on desktop** icon, and add a shortcut of Phone Assistant to your desktop.
 3. Click **Restore Defaults** to restore the default settings.

 ### Theme

-The window theme provides three theme types, namely Light Theme, Dark Theme and System Theme (default).
+The window theme provides three theme types, namely Light Theme, Dark Theme, and System Theme (default).

 1. On the Phone Assistant interface, click ![icon_menu](icon/icon_menu.svg).
 2. Click **Theme** to select one theme.